 Understanding the neuronal substrates of internal models of the world

 Growing evidence suggests that the brain predicts its inputs and builds models of the world such as to best match its predictions to reality.
 While the idea of mental simulation dates back as early as Plato, and is echoed by modern theories of cortical function, little is known about how the brain builds internal models, and predicts upcoming inputs.
 During behavior, movements are good predictors of sensory inputs: where we look determines what we see.
-We leverage olfactory closed-loop behaviors in mice and large scale functional imaging and electrode recordings to identify neuronal circuits that mediate egocentric predictions of future sensory inputs given specific motor actions.
+We leverage olfactory closed-loop behaviors in mice and large scale functional imaging and electrode recordings to identify neuronal circuits that mediate egocentric sensorimotor predictions and errors of sensory inputs given specific motor actions.
 We aim to understand:

 Where and how are sensorimotor predictions represented?